RivaD2/reading-notes/401/class-03.md

 - super: A keyword used in OOP that calls the parent method from child method.
 It is used to call the constructor of the parent class and to access the parent's properties and methods.

-- inheritance: At a basic level, inheritance is the concept of one thing gaining the properties or behaviours of something else.
+- inheritance: At a basic level, inheritance is the concept of one thing gaining the properties or behaviors of something else.

 - constructor: THEY FORM THE BASIS FOR EVERYTHING!
 They set the initial props of the object they create and constructors hold a template and multiple objects out of the template that the constructor holds.